FACT-Finder-Web-Components/magento2-module/README.md

 It's a minimum configuration. `$product` constructor will be passed automatically and in method `getEntities` You should extract all required data.

 ### Adding an additional multi-attribute field
-Our [multi-attribute model](src/Model/Export/Catalog/ProductField/Attributes.php) can be reused to add custom fields depending on our requirements.
+Our [multi-attribute field model](src/Model/Export/Catalog/ProductField/Attributes.php) can be reused to add custom fields depending on our requirements.
 Suppose you want to create a `Miscellanous` field.
 First, add configuration for it to the `system.xml`: